 Food banks remain the most visible response to food insecurity, but they are part of a large network of charitable organizations (including religious ones) that distribute food to the food insecure.
 By some accounts, there are 4 times more charitable distribution outlets than there are commercial food retailer outlets (Nikkel et al., 2021).
 The focus on food relief is part of an historical charity model.
 With the best of intentions and driven by very capable emergency food professionals, they are unable to tackle the root causes of food insecurity.
 Unfortunately, their actions can be complicit in exacerbating the problems, first by allowing governments to support the charity model with grants rather than address the socio-economic conditions that address food insecurity (cf. Riches, 1986; 2018) and second by partnering on charitable food donation projects with corporations that are themselves, because of employment and wage practices, the cause of significant food insecurity (cf. Mendly-Zambo et al., 2021; Azadian et al., 2022).
 It is estimated that only about 20% of food insecure households use food banks (Li et al., 2023), and because of supply restrictions, typically only receive 3-5 days of food staples per month (Dieticians of Canada, 2016).
 All this means that the approach is insufficient to address the scope and depth of the problem.

 Food insecurity also occurs at multiple inter-related scales - individual, household, region, nation, globe - and is subject to global forces.
 Climate change provides a telling example of these dynamics as it is clearly linked to food insecurity and health problems in Canada.
-All aspects of supply chains are impacted negatively by climate change impacts, and these negative impacts are expressed in communities and households, and climate change related weather disruptions can have major implications for food distribution at a regional level (cf. Schnitter and Berry, 2019).
+All aspects of supply chains are impacted negatively by climate change impacts, and these negative impacts are expressed in communities and households, and climate change related weather disruptions can have major implications for food distribution and prices at a regional level (cf. Schnitter and Berry, 2019).
 The Quebec ice storm of 1998 and the 2021 flooding in southern BC are noteworthy example of how supply logistics are disrupted by extreme weather events.